Kolkata: Roads and expressways

-At present, Kolkata has two expressways, but they are not considered to be as separate dedicated expressways in the national level, as both are parts of the National Highway 16 (NH-16).
-They are Belghoria and Kona expressways.
-In the coming years, Kolkata will get dedicated expressways and will be connected directly with many major metropolises and cities of India, also internationally, to Nepal.
-They are as follows:

-Varanasi–Kolkata Expressway: Construction to begin from 2023, to be completed by 2027.

-Raxaul–Haldia Expressway: Proposed, to be completed by 2028.

 Air

 Netaji Subhas Chandra Bose International Airport, located in Dum Dum, about 16 km north-east of the city centre, operates domestic and international flights.
 In 2013, the airport was upgraded to handle increased air traffic.

 Water

 The Port of Kolkata, established in 1870, is India's oldest and the only major river port.
 The Kolkata Port Trust manages docks in Kolkata and Haldia.
 The port hosts passenger services to Port Blair, capital of the Andaman and Nicobar Islands; freighter service to ports throughout India and around the world is operated by the Shipping Corporation of India.
 Ferry services connect Kolkata with its twin city of Howrah, located across the Hooghly River.